dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-dotnet-from-javascript.md

 To invoke an instance .NET method from JavaScript (JS):

 * Pass the .NET instance by reference to JS by wrapping the instance in a <xref:Microsoft.JSInterop.DotNetObjectReference> and calling <xref:Microsoft.JSInterop.DotNetObjectReference.Create%2A> on it.
-* Invoke a .NET instance method from JS using `invokeMethod` or `invokeMethodAsync` from the passed <xref:Microsoft.JSInterop.DotNetObjectReference>.
+* Invoke a .NET instance method from JS using `invokeMethod` (Blazor WebAssembly only) or `invokeMethodAsync` from the passed <xref:Microsoft.JSInterop.DotNetObjectReference>.
 The .NET instance can also be passed as an argument when invoking other .NET methods from JS.
 * Dispose of the <xref:Microsoft.JSInterop.DotNetObjectReference>.

 The following sections of this article demonstrate various approaches for invoking an instance .NET method: